abdulbasithk29/Hospital-Patient-Records-Analysis/README.md

 ---

 ## Analysis Insights
-1. How many patients have been admitted or readmitted over time?
+**1. How many patients have been admitted or readmitted over time?**

 • 154 Patients have been admitted over time with 1136 encounters